Database transaction: Object databases

 Relational databases are traditionally composed of tables with fixed-size fields and records.
 Object databases comprise variable-sized blobs, possibly serializable or incorporating a mime-type.
 The fundamental similarities between Relational and Object databases are the start and the commit or rollback.

 After starting a transaction, database records or objects are locked, either read-only or read-write.
 Reads and writes can then occur.
 Once the transaction is fully defined, changes are committed or rolled back atomically, such that at the end of the transaction there is no inconsistency.

 Distributed transactions

 Database systems implement distributed transactions as transactions accessing data over multiple nodes.
 A distributed transaction enforces the ACID properties over multiple nodes, and might include systems such as databases, storage managers, file systems, messaging systems, and other data managers.
 In a distributed transaction there is typically an entity coordinating all the process to ensure that all parts of the transaction are applied to all relevant systems.
+Moreover, the integration of Storage as a Service (StaaS) within these environments is crucial, as it offers a virtually infinite pool of storage resources, accommodating a range of cloud-based data store classes with varying availability, scalability, and ACID properties.
+This integration is essential for achieving higher availability, lower response time, and cost efficiency in data-intensive applications deployed across cloud-based data stores.